the-collab-lab/career-lab-Q1-2022/session-docs/what-to-ask-your-interviewers.md

 ## Attend the Q&A about your questions (optional)

-If it would be helpful to get feedback on your questions and hear what questions others came up with, join the optional debrief/Q&A on Xyz 99 @ 99pm Pacific.
+If it would be helpful to get feedback on your questions and hear what questions others came up with, join the optional debrief/Q&A on Friday, March 9th @ 1PM PT.